 Fecal exams are microscopic examinations of your pet's feces completed at your veterinarian's office.
 These annual fecal exams will help your vet to identify and treat any infections that may be compromising your pet's health and even the health of other members of your household.

 Your vet will search for signs of parasites like roundworms and hookworms while performing a fecal exam.
 These parasites can make pets uncomfortable and irritable and may even lead to more serious health issues.
-A number of parasites that may live in pets' gastrointestinal tracts can be transmitted to people.
+Several parasites that may live in pets' gastrointestinal tracts can be transmitted to people.

 Intestinal parasites live in your pet's gastrointestinal tract, hiding them from view.
 That's why fecals are the best way to detect their presence.

-Collect a fresh stool sample and bring it in to your vet's office on the same day.
-Ideally, do this within 4 to 6 hours of collecting the sample for most accurate results.
+Collect a fresh stool sample and bring it to your vet's office on the same day.
+Ideally, do this within 4 to 6 hours of collecting the sample for the most accurate results.

 It's imperative not to allow the stool sample to dehydrate or dry out, since many of the potential parasites will be killed, which in turn can mask their presence.